End-to-end Recurrent Denoising Autoencoder Embeddings for Speaker Identification: Conclusions Future Work

+On the other hand and regarding the system's computational cost, we need to take into account that this speaker identification module is expected to be embedded into a cyber-physical device that is computationally constrained due to the need to lengthen the life of the battery.
+The decision of using GRU cells instead of LSTM cells was based on the fact that the number of parameters is significantly smaller and therefore GRUs are fast and computationally less expensive than LSTM.
+With this decision the main speed bottleneck is now the SNN, with 1.1 million parameters.
+In the future, we aim to reduce the number of parameters of this model to develop a lightweight intelligent algorithm optimizing performance.

-\section{Conclusions \& Future work}
+\section{Conclusions \& Future Work}

 In this paper we evaluated the performance of speaker oriented embeddings extracted with an end-to-end architecture composed of a Recurrent Denoising Autoencoder and a Shallow Neural Network.
-This method based on representation learning takes advantage of the joint optimization of both blocks with a combined loss function for the RDAE that incorporates the speaker cross-entropy loss to the MSE employed for denoising.
-This is proven to work better than a general purpose denoiser.
+This representation learning based method takes advantage of the joint optimization of both blocks with a combined loss function for the RDAE that incorporates the speaker cross-entropy loss to the MSE employed for denoising.
+This is shown to work better than a general purpose denoiser.

 To further analyse the robustness of this speaker oriented embeddings and end-to-end architecture we aim to test it in an adversarial fashion by using an emotion --or stress-- classifier as a domain adversarial module.
-We intend to use other databases which contain real life speech, specifically emotions such as panic and fear.
-In this sense, UC3M4Safety Group is currently developing a database which records real stress and fear emotions induced in women.
-To deal with the problem of data scarcity we plan to use as a support the crowd-annotated VESUS \cite{VESUS} and VOXCeleb \cite{voxceleb} databases, large-scale datasets for the task of speaker identification.
+We also intend to use richer datasets that contain real life speech, specifically emotions such as panic and fear.
+In this sense, UC3M4Safety Group is currently collecting a dataset which records real stress and fear emotions induced in women.
+To deal with the problem of data scarcity we plan to transfer models and adapt to emotional speech other large-scale datasets for speaker identification such as the crowd-annotated VESUS \citet{VESUS} and VOXCeleb \citet{voxceleb}.